 - Clearly identify government interests at stake and how the proposed advertising restriction would directly advance those interests, but also demonstrate that the proposed restrictions are not more extensive than necessary to do so.

 As always, consult legal experts before you pursue any policy.
 The content on this site and associated resources are no substitute for actual legal advice.
 Attempts to restrict advertising or promotions may face legal challenges related to the commercial speech clause of the First Amendment and the commerce clause.
-The following resources, developed by the Tobacco Control Legal Consortium and the Center for Public Health & Tobacco Policy, can help you understand how a proposed policy may be viewed by the courts:
+The following resources, developed by the Public Health Law Center and the Center for Public Health & Tobacco Policy, can help you understand how a proposed policy may be viewed by the courts: